 Thank you for linking through on the other thread.
 Penny's story is so moving and, like you and others have mentioned, a not so gentle reminder to live for that day, that moment.
 Penny is so fortunate to have you as her advocate, caregiver, and family member.

-Part 1 of Hannah's story - Cancer diagnosis - - - - Part 2 of Hannah's story - grab bag of health issues
+Part 1 - 1st cancer diagnosis - - - - Part 2 - grab bag of health issues + 2nd cancer diagnosis

 Lauren, thank you for sharing the beautiful story of Penny.
 She is very much your girl and your therapy work with her is commendable.
 I hope she continues to tolerate the radiation treatments so you are able to enjoy her for many years to come.